czyzby/gdx-lml/lml-vis/README.md

 Make sure to check `gdx-lml` changes as well!

+1.7 -> 1.8

+- Added support for new VisUI actors: `BusyBar` and `MultiSplitPane`.
+Usage examples are present in `gdx-lml-vis-tests`.

 1.6 -> 1.7

 - Removed `NumberSelector` support, as it is deprecated.
 Use `Spinner` instead.